-The OSLAD program operates on a matching basis, providing an advance payment of 50% (development projects only) of the grant award shortly after grant agreements are fully executed.
+The OSLAD program operates on a matching basis, providing an advance payment of 50% for development projects only (unless opting out of advance payment) of the grant award shortly after grant agreements are fully executed.
 No project costs can be incurred until after IDNR approval, with the exception of preliminary engineering and design costs.
 After project approval and allocation of a fixed grant amount for the project, the local agency must proceed with and complete the proposed acquisition or development project within the 2-year timeframe.
 Payment of all costs must occur before submitting an additional partial or a final project billing request to the IDNR for reimbursement.
 Processing of project billings and transmittal of approved grant reimbursement to the local agency takes approximately 30 - 45 days following approval of the billing request by the IDNR.